TID-ITU/The-TID-Book/README.md

 Turning to the digital, the colour contrast of a button **signifies** actionability.
 There may even be an animation when you point your mouse over the button to help making this point across.
 The designers job is to make sure that each affordance has the appropriate signifier.
 An afforance with a bad signifier will not be used.

 This leads us the important concept of *false signifiers*.
 It is possible, indeed common, for designers to introduce signifiers that are not perfectly aligned with their affordances.
 Reusing the subject of buttons, if a text block has a different background colour, this may be mistaken for a button.
 Similarily, if a link item has a different background colour, but only has the text clickable people will try to click outside of the text, as they see the text and background colour as the same item - false signifier.
 False signifiers will cause at best temporary confusion, at worst users leaving in frustration.
+Note that false signifiers can also be intentional.
+This is common in the real world - think about any stop sign that does not actually provide a physical barrier, but rarely found in the digital world.

 <strong style="color:red">TODO: Zeeguu menu items clickability.</strong>.

 <strong style="color:red">TODO: Link to list of affordance/signifier examples.</strong>.

+**Mapping**

+The concept of mapping is about making **signifiers** fit **affordances** according to a user's **Conceptual Model**.
+To move something up, you move the controls up, or push the up-key on a keyboard.
+To turn on the lights in the right side of the auditorium, you flip the right light switch.
+These are examples of design using natural mapping.
+In contrast we have cultural (or learned) mapping.
+As a good example, take the instruments in a car.
+When the wheel is turned to the right, the car steers to the right, when turned to the left, the car steers to the left.
+However, when either the gas or the break pedal is pressed downwards, the car does not go down.
+In fact the instruments for making the car speed up or slow down are almost identical, save for their position.
+Yet experienced drivers do not have to think about which pedal to press.
+They have learned that left means "slow down" and right means "speed up".

+<strong style="color:red">TODO: Link to list of mapping examples.</strong>.

 **Constraints**

-Where
+Where **signifiers** cue the user to an affordance, a constraint cues the user to an anti-affordance.

 Turning to the digital you can think disabled buttons, 🚫-shaped cursors, etc.